Is Your Organisation Addressing Cyber Security the Right Way?

 Typically, Organisations Have Ultilised Penetration Testing and Vulnerability Scanning

 Both penetration testing and vulnerability scanning are used to find and secure security gaps, but they have their differences.
 A vulnerability scan identifies, quantifies and prioritises vulnerabilities in a system via a scanning tool.
-Whereas a penetration test will go that extra mile and attempt to exploit vulnerabilities instead of just information the organisation of their existence.
+Whereas a penetration test will go that extra mile and attempt to exploit vulnerabilities instead of just inform the organisation of their existence.

 While both have their part to play in vulnerability management, they also have their downfalls.
 One shortcoming of a vulnerability scan is its inability to predict complex attack strategies, as well as its capacity to create false positives, in which a scanner will flag a security vulnerability, that isn’t actually there.